-Being certified in SEAS, the scientific exercise approach to scoliosis, and familiar with the therapeutic benefit of Schroth exercises, I can use a variety of exercises and stretches to prevent mild scoliosis from becoming moderate, severe, or very-severe scoliosis.
+Being certified in SEAS, the scientific exercise approach to scoliosis, and familiar with the therapeutic benefit of Schroth exercises, I can use a variety of scoliosis exercises, physical therapy and stretches to prevent mild scoliosis from becoming moderate, severe, or very-severe scoliosis.

 As mentioned earlier, there is an important distinction to be made between general exercises for scoliosis and scoliosis-specific exercises (SSEs); the former can be helpful with maintaining general health and wellness, but to augment corrective results, scoliosis exercises have to be condition-specific and combined with other forms of proactive treatment with corrective potential.

 You'll hear me saying corrective results often, and in the context of scoliosis, this means achieving a curvature reduction on a structural level and core-strengthening exercises for optimal spinal support and stabilization.